One of the primary reasons marketers run Facebook ads is for conversions. They are trying to sell a product or build an email list.

 Negative Comments: Could lead to fewer conversions.

 The comments are easy for advertisers to miss because they are difficult to manage.
-But running ad sets to the same ad (published or unpublished post) will help consolidate comments.
+But running An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. to the same ad (published or unpublished post) will help consolidate comments.
 This not only makes moderation of those comments easier, but can improve perception if your ad gets positive feedback.

 If you are running a campaign for conversions, I’ll almost always recommend that you optimize for conversions.
 But that is a starting point, and as is the case with everything on Facebook it isn’t a universal rule.